gavinlyonsrepo/pic_16F18346_projects/projects/ST7735/README.md

 3. ST7735R Red Tab
 4. ST7735R Black Tab (ST7735S)

+Only red tab has been tested here.
+It should work on other TFT displays using the different init functions, but not tested.
+In the header file in USER OPTION 1 PCB_TYPE select your PCB. default is Red tab.
+User can adjust pixel height, pixel width and screen offsets in the header file.

 **SPI**

 This library supports both Hardware SPI and software SPI.
 Change the define a top of header file